sarcalnet/sarcalnet-submission-tools/scn_db_tools/README.md

 in two modes:
 1) validation mode.
-Basically, if no credentials to the SARCalNet database are provided, the software validates the input calibration sites template, and exists.
+Basically, if no credentials to the SARCalNet database are provided, the software validates the input calibration sites template, and exits.
 See below for directions on how to run in validation mode.
 2) ingestion modes.
 If the credentials to the SARCalNet database are provided, the software validates the input calibration sites